It4innovations/hyperqueue/README.md

 ![Tests](https://github.com/it4innovations/hyperqueue/actions/workflows/test.yml/badge.svg)

 **HyperQueue** (HQ) lets you build a computation plan consisting of a large amount of tasks and then execute it transparently over a system like SLURM/PBS.
-It dynamically groups jobs into SLURM/PBS jobs and distributes them to fully utilize allocated nodes.
+It dynamically groups tasks into SLURM/PBS jobs and distributes them to fully utilize allocated nodes.
 You thus do not have to manually aggregate your tasks into SLURM/PBS jobs.

 [Documentation](https://it4innovations.github.io/hyperqueue/)